Parmigiana

-Parmigiana (/ˌpɑːrmɪˈdʒɑːnə, -ˈʒɑː-/, /it/), is an Italian dish made with fried, sliced eggplant layered with Parmesan cheese and tomato sauce, then baked.
-The origin of the dish is claimed by the regions of Sicily, Campania, and Emilia-Romagna.
+Parmigiana (/ˌpɑːrmɪˈdʒɑːnə, -ˈʒɑː-/, /it/) is an Italian dish made with fried, sliced eggplant layered with mozzarella cheese and tomato sauce, then baked.
+The origin of the dish is claimed by the regions of Calabria, Campania, Apulia, and Sicily.

 In Italy, the dish is known under the names parmigiana di melanzane, (Note: /it/) melanzane alla parmigiana, (Note: /it/) and in the United States and Canada as eggplant parmesan.

 History

 There are several theories about the origin of the dish.
-Most frequently its invention is attributed to either Campania, Sicily or Parma, in Emilia-Romagna.
+Its invention is frequently attributed to either Campania, Sicily or Parma, in Emilia-Romagna.
 The case for Parma is that parmigiana refers to Parma and because Parmesan cheese is produced there.
 Sicilian food writers have several different explanations for a Sicilian origin.
 According to author Pino Correnti, the word parmigiana derives from the Sicilian word for damigiana, a wicker sleeve used both for wine bottles and the hot casserole in which the dish would be prepared and served.
 Authors Mary Taylor Simeti, Vincent Schiavelli, Franca Colonna Romano Apostolo, and several others write that the name derives from the Sicilian word for 'louver', palmigiana or parmiciana; the angled horizontal slats of a louver would resemble the layering of eggplant slices in the dish.

 Wright traces the origin of parmigiana to Naples.
 The ancestor of the modern dish appears in Vincenzo Corrado's 1786 cookbook Il cuoco galante, whose recipe describes eggplant seasoned with butter, herbs, cinnamon, other spices, and grated Parmesan cheese, then covered with a cream sauce of egg yolks before being baked in an oven.
 The modern version with Parmesan and tomato ragù as key ingredients appears several years later in Ippolito Cavalcanti's cookbook Cucina teorico-pratica, which was published in Naples in 1837.
 According to Wright, this suggests that the dish evolved in Naples during this time frame, which coincided with the increasing popularity of the tomato in Italian cuisine.
 Author Marlena Spieler agrees with a Neapolitan origin for the same reasons.